 DWI Administrative Hearing Lawyer Clark County, MO.
 If you’ve been arrested for DWI/DUI in Clark County, MO, your ability to drive is at stake.
 The Missouri Department of Revenue (DOR) will automatically suspend or revoke your license, but you have a limited window to challenge this action through an administrative hearing.

-Time is critical—you have just 15 days from your arrest to request a hearing.
-Don’t delay.
-Protect your driving privileges in Clark County, MO and beyond by calling a trusted DWI administrative hearing lawyer at Combs Waterkotte right away.
-Call (314) 900-HELP or contact us online to schedule a confidential consultation and let one of our experienced Clark County, MO DWI/DUI defense attorneys build a powerful defense for your case.
+You have only 15 days following your arrest to request this hearing.
+Don’t wait—protect your license by contacting a Clark County, MO DWI administrative hearing lawyer at Combs Waterkotte now.
+Call (314) 900-HELP or reach out online to schedule a free, confidential consultation with one of our expert Clark County, MO DWI/DUI defense attorneys who can fight for your driving privileges and build a strong defense for your case in Clark County, MO.

-Understanding DWI Administrative Hearings in Clark County, MO
+What is a DWI Administrative Hearing in Clark County, MO and Across Missouri?

 A DWI administrative hearing is a civil proceeding separate from your criminal DWI case in Clark County, MO.
 It determines whether the state has the right to suspend or revoke your driver’s license based on the circumstances of your arrest.
 If you don’t request this hearing within 15 days from your arrest date, your suspension goes into effect automatically without hearing your side.